katherine-na/higherOrderArrayMethods/README.md

 console.log(newArray); // ['pens', 'books', 'codes']
 ```

-### map() vs forEach()

-The big difference between the map and forEach method is that the map method creates a new array
-the forEach method just iterates over the element of the array.

 ### Array prototype filter

 filter() creates a new array filtering all elements that meet the condition implemented by the given function that returns true or false.